kyptdoan/kyptdoan/README.md

 I am also collaborating with Dr. [Hao Xing](https://www.ce.cit.tum.de/air/people/hao-xing-m-sc/) from the [Institute for Cognitive Systems, Technical University of Munich (TUM)](https://www.ce.cit.tum.de/ics/home/) and doctoral researcher [Xuedong Zhang](https://www.medien.ifi.lmu.de/team/xuedong.zhang/) from the [Media Informatics Group, LMU Munich](https://www.medien.ifi.lmu.de/) on a project about 3D perspective taking in Human-Robot Interaction.

-I am deeply passionate about robotics, especially particularly enabling robots to perceive and understand their surroundings.
+I am deeply passionate about robotics, especially enabling robots to perceive and understand their surroundings.
 I am seeking for a PhD opportunity in the field.

 ---